Skip to content

 Fish iconPlatypus iconInsect iconPlant iconWater drop icon

-• Provide continuous flow through the reach to maintain water quality and potentially mitigate against a hypoxic blackwater event
+• Maintain water quality and mitigate against a hypoxic blackwater event in the Loddon River west branch

-• Prevent emigration of native fish species due to low water quality
+• Prevent the emigration of native fish species due to poor water quality

 Summer/autumn freshes (three freshes of 100 ML/ day for three days during December to May)